 The Management of Chronic Insomnia tool was developed using the CEP’s integrated knowledge translation approach.
 This approach ensures that providers are engaged throughout the development processes through the application of user centred design methodology.
 Clinical leadership of the resource was provided by Dr. Jose Silveira and Dr. Deanna Telner.
 Clinical experts were also engaged to provide feedback on the tool.

-The Management of Chronic Insomnia tool is one of several resources developed as part of the Knowledge Translation in Primary Care Initiative.
-This multi-year initiative is a collaboration between the Centre for Effective Practice (CEP), the Ontario College of Family Physicians (OCFP), and Nurse Practitioners’ Association of Ontario (NPAO).
-Funded by the Ministry of Health and Long-Term Care, this initiative supports primary care providers with the development of a series of clinical tools and health information resources.
+The Management of Chronic Insomnia tool is one of several resources developed as part of the 2014 to 2017 Knowledge Translation in Primary Care Initiative.
+This multi-year initiative was a collaboration between the Centre for Effective Practice (CEP), Ontario College of Family Physicians (OCFP), and Nurse Practitioners’ Association of Ontario (NPAO).
+Funded by the Ministry of Health and Long-Term Care, this initiative supported primary care providers with the development of a series of clinical tools and health information resources.
 Learn more about the Knowledge Translation in Primary Care Initiative.

 As part of this initiative, CEP conducted a Primary Care Needs Assessment to determine topics of interest to primary care providers.
 In this survey, providers identified the need for more effective resources to help manage chronic insomnia.